eric-p-hutchins/code-dream/README.md

       often.
 Instead, jump through the source in some regular pattern so that a variety is seen

-* Allow setting generated GIF file name
+* ~~Allow setting generated GIF file name~~

+* Allow the user to specify a theme
+    * Currently the theme used is `'tango-dark` and the colors themselves are hard-coded into the program in various places.
+    * If we get these colors from `emacs` instead in the script then we can allow the user to specify a `--theme` and pass that along to emacs.

+* Try different methods or creating GIF color maps:
+    * Collect stats of colors used in every frame
+        * Initialize a `48M * sizeof(long)` array indexed by color value
+          (`0x000000` to `0xFFFFFF`) and increment the value for every pixel for every frame
+        * Save frames in memory until the end
+        * At the end, generate the global color map according to the most used colors and find closest color each pixel for each frame.
+    * Try doing the same as the above but for each frame and use a color map per frame.

-* Fix GIF color maps to use whatever colors it needs instead of using grayscale
+* ~~Fix GIF color maps to use whatever colors it needs instead of using grayscale~~

 * Make a way to export to .mov directly so that I don't need to screen record to actually get the background video

+* Use a more efficient structure for `code_image_set_t` so that it can fetch requested images (by character and color) without having to scan through all of them.

 * ~~Make a way to export to animated .gif~~